• Skip to main content

 • 3 tablespoons olive oil

-• 1 medium onion diced finely
+• 1 medium onion, diced finely

-• 2 garlic cloves crushed and chopped
+• 2 garlic cloves, crushed and chopped

-• 2 green chillies chopped finely
+• 2 green chillies, chopped finely

-• 400 grams minced chicken or meat
+• 400 grams ground chicken , or ground beef

-• a few capers around 8 to 10 (optional)
+• 1 tablespoon capers, around 8 to 10 (optional)

 • fresh parsley

-• 1 teaspoon sumac optional
+• 1 teaspoon sumac, optional

-• 1 tablespoon lemon juice to taste
+• 1 tablespoon lemon juice

-• 2 to 4 cheese slice optional, highly recommended
+• 2 to 4 cheese slice, optional, highly recommended

 • 2 to 6 eggs